 This blog provides step-by-step instructions to connect the Healthcare Bot to Twilio’s SMS service.
 Steps include:

-1. Create a new Twilio account.
+1. Create a new Twilio account using Twilio's sign up page.
 Requirements to sign up: a valid email address and phone number.
 It then asks a few questions about how you would like to use Twilio, what kind of developer are you, the kind of project you are working on, and so forth.
 For sample answer: I chose - Developer, C#, Project, and Send or receive a SMS.

 2. You will then be redirected to the project dashboard.

 3. Click on "Get a Trial Number".
 A random number is generated from a pool of trial numbers which might not have your area code, but you can add your final number later.

 4. Click on “Choose this Number”.
 You will have the ability to add your final number later.

 1. On the left-hand bar, click on the circle with ellipses on the menu bar.
 Click Programmable Messaging.
 You can even pin it to keep it on the menu.